 Like any space in your life, a kitchen is a highly personal space.
-Over the years is has evolved to serve many needs in addition to simply being the space were we store, prepare and serve our meals.
+After a great kitchen remodeling over the years it has evolved to serve many needs in addition to simply being the space were we store, prepare and serve our meals.

 A typical Park City kitchen serves as a place to cook and eat, do work and homework, entertain, store and charge our technology, store office and grilling supplies and so much more.